 In this stream of articles, we approach “disaster media” as environmental media that inhere in and co-constitute local and geopolitical situations.
 Building on humanistic spatial media and ecomedia scholarship, we seek to explore how disaster media are used to manage and respond to catastrophic events; how people’s impressions of media are formed in the crucible of disaster; and how such media generate broader understandings and formations of the environs, whether geophysical or atmospheric, human or more-than-human.

 “Disaster Media,” seeks articles on topics and questions including but not limited to the following:

-We look forward to receiving submissions of up to 7,000 words accompanied by abstracts of 300 words and short biographies of 100 words by February 15, 2019 through the journal’s online system.
+We look forward to receiving submissions of up to 7,000 words accompanied by abstracts of 300 words and short biographies of 100 words by March 11, 2019 through the journal’s online system.
+The review process has begun; submissions are still being accepted while space remains.
 Submissions will be peer-reviewed through a double-blind process.
 Please see the website under About/Submissions for author guidelines.

 This inaugural stream will stage a broad, transdisciplinary dialogue among key actors and thinkers in the media-environment nexus.
 Contributions will take the form of short think pieces by invitation of the Editors.